In The 7th Guest, the spirits of the children who died from The Plague were sealed in dolls. Also, Elinor Knox ends up being turned into a mannequin.

 In The Halloween Hack, one of the citizens of Dr. Andonuts' Magicant invokes this by telling you that they're all doomed to repeat the same action over and over again.
 Funnier than it sounds.

-The Flood in the Halo does this to any sentient it infects.
+The Flood in Halo does this to any sentient it infects.
 It causes a host to mutate, replacing any "useless" components with Flood organs, while retaining "useful" aspects of its host.
-Unfortunately for the host, the higher cognitive systems are considered to be a "useful" function, and will preserve its hosts awareness so it can tap into their knowledge.
-Since the Flood also has no regard for the comfort of the host and otherwise takes over all motor nerves, the host must continue to exist in pain while being forced to experience themselves doing horrible things to spread the Flood to others.
+Unfortunately for the host, the higher cognitive systems are considered to be a "useful" function, and the Flood will preserve its hosts' awareness so it can tap into their knowledge.
+Since the Flood also has no regard for the comfort of the host and otherwise take over all motor nerves, the host must continue to exist in pain while being forced to experience themselves doing horrible things to spread the Flood to others.
 The only "natural" escape from this is when the host body gets so worn down and damage that it becomes otherwise no longer useful to the Flood and bloats into a carrier form which will burst apart into several infection forms, continuing the cycle.

 This is the basic premise of the Spirit Overload ending in Hellsinker.

 The Prayers are like this, ever praying for a release that never comes.
 Cause even if destroyed they will just ressurect a while later.